Theeoi/theodorblom.com/README.md

 To contribute you have to set up your own instance of the app.
 Settings for your instance are made in the 'config.py' file in the 'instance' directory.
-Default development settings are found in 'config.py'.
+Default development settings are found in 'src/app/config.py'.

 1. Clone the repo `git clone https://github.com/Theeoi/theodorblom.com`
 2. Go into the directory `cd theodorblom.com`
+3. Create a Python 3.8 virtual environment `python3.8 -m venv .venv`
-3. Install requirements `pip install -r requirements.txt`
+4. Activate the venv and install requirements `pip install .[dev]`
-4. Run the app `python app.py`
+5. Run the app `flask run`
-5. View the webpage at [127.0.0.1:5000](http://127.0.0.1:5000)
+6. View the webpage at [127.0.0.1:5000](http://127.0.0.1:5000)

 Please note:
 To create an account to store in the database, remove the `@login_required` on